pkuehnel/TeslaSolarCharger/README.md

 You can also use the Solax plugin.
 This is a general plugin, so don't be surprised if it does not work as expected right after starting up.
 Feel free to share your configurations [here](https://github.com/pkuehnel/TeslaSolarCharger/discussions/174) so I can add templates for future users.

 To use the plugin, just add these lines to the bottom of your `docker-compose.yml`.
-Note: As some inverters struggle with too many requests within a specific time, you can change the `RequestBlockMilliseconds` environment variable.
+Note: You have to specify your solar system's IP address and password.

 ```yaml
   solaxplugin: